Yenepoya University: Strategic MoUs

-The University from time to time engages in strategic MoUs for furthering higher education prospects.
+The university from time to time engages in strategic MoUs for furthering higher education prospects.

-In May 2024 the University signed a strategic educational and healthcare diplomacy MoU with the High Commission of the Republic of the Gambia in India.
+In May 2024, the university signed a strategic educational and healthcare diplomacy MoU with the High Commission of the Republic of the Gambia in India.

+Sports

+Yenepoya University has participated in inter-university sports competitions.
+In January 2026, the university's football team emerged champions in the Association of Indian Universities (AIU) South-East Zone Inter-University Football Championship held in Hyderabad, thereby qualifying for the All India Inter-University Football Championship to be held in Kolkata.